Johann Admoni: Public activity

-For many years Johann Admoni has been a Deputy Chairman of the Leningrad Union of composers of the USSR.
-In 1960–1967, in parallel with his work in the Seminar, he is the musical director of the "Lennauchfilm" film studio.
+For many years Johann Admoni was a Deputy Chairman of the Leningrad Union of composers of the USSR.
+In 1960–1967, in parallel with his work in the Seminar, he was the musical director of the "Lennauchfilm" film studio.

 He often appeared as a music critic and reviewer in the Leningrad periodicals also.
 Johann Admoni died at the age of 73 in 1979.